-Nearly twenty years ago, whilst doing some research for Opportunity Now (Diversity Dimensions: Integration of Diversity into Organisational Cultures) one FTSE 100 company stood out.
+Nearly twenty years ago, I was researching some large organisations for an Opportunity Now report (Diversity Dimensions: Integration of Diversity into Organisational Cultures) and one FTSE 100 company stood out.
 Pearson PLC had had two top female executives on the board for six years – Dame Marjorie Scardino, CEO and a finance director, Rona Fairhead.
 This was highly unusual at the time and it was achieved without any specific diversity goal or initiative.
 I interviewed a few male board directors to discover more.
 What I found was that these men were much more liberal and socially aware than most FTSE 100 directors, were not threatened by female leadership and were prepared to make room at the top for these women.
 The corporate world, particularly at this level is extremely competitive and it is no good pretending that women aren’t competing with men … they are.

 Power once obtained is hard to give up.
 For men and women to work together at all levels of organisations, men must be prepared to give up some power.
 Power never sat happily with the concept of diversity and inclusion but as this post is about men and their support it is really important to bring it into the room.
 The subtitle of my book Men’s Work Women’s Cultures is Overcoming Resistance and Changing Organisational Cultures because the resistance to women’s equality is real and needs to be addressed.